estebanrfp/dChat/README.md

-# GraphDB Real-time Chat
+# GenosDB Real-time Chat

-A minimalist, real-time chat application built with HTML, CSS, and GraphDB in vanilla JavaScript.
+A minimalist, real-time chat application built with HTML, CSS, and GenosDB in vanilla JavaScript.
 It showcases modern P2P communication capabilities with a sleek, responsive design.

 ## Features